containers/podman.io_old/_posts/2020-12-09-podman-systemd-demo.md

  Active: active (running) since Wed 2020-12-09 09:22:40 EST; 1h 58min ago
  ```
-Now that redis is running you can run the test script that sets a key value, retrieves it, and then kills the redis container.
-Systemd will then restart the container and you can see all is working again.
+Now that redis is running you can run the test script that sets a key value, retrieves it, and then kills the redis container. systemd will then restart the container and you can see all is working again.
 Do this with:

 ```console
 ./test_redis_container.sh